-- 1. In Mail's Preferences window, click on the Accounts tab, then your account, then the Server Settings (formerly Advanced) tab, and uncheck Automatically detect and maintain account settings (if present). - 2.
+- 1. In Mail's Preferences window, click on the Accounts tab, then your account, then the Server Settings tab, and uncheck Automatically manage connection settings.
+(This option is not available for all account types.
+In previous versions of Mail, this option was called Automatically detect and maintain account settings and was in the Advanced tab.) - 2.
 If Mail is launching slowly and you are using macOS 10.14 or later: - a) Go to the Rules tab of Mail's Preferences and uncheck the SpamSieve rule. - b) Go to the General tab of Mail's Preferences and click on Manage Plug-ins....
 Uncheck SpamSieve.mailbundle and restart Mail. - c) Go back to Manage Plug-ins... and check SpamSieve.mailbundle.
 Now restart Mail again. - d) Go to the Rules tab of Mail's Preferences and check the SpamSieve rule to make it active again.